pvanhoof/dir-examples/README.md

 ### cmake in the cmake-example

+Note that the VERSION must be (current - age).age.revision for cmake

 To try this example out, go to the cmake-example directory and do

     $ cd cmake-example